 Objective, Independent Analysis

 Baseball Census is not a recruiting website, and it doesn’t exist as a promotional service, but rather a scouting one — and there’s a difference.
 Players and their parents have no ability to effect anything that is published on this website.
-I have no financial relationships with any junior college players, their coaches, or their families that might otherwise cloud my objective analysis of each potential recruit’s abilities.
-I broadly love the idea and purpose of junior college baseball, without question — but I do not specifically work on behalf of certain players, parents, or programs in any way.
-The scouting observations you read on this website are as objective as humanly possible, and I have no personal or professional relationships with any junior college baseball players, their parents, or their families that would lead me to favor them in any way.
+I love the idea and purpose of junior college baseball, without question — but I do not specifically work on behalf of certain players, parents, or programs in any way.
+The scouting observations you read on this website are as objective as can possibly be, and I have no personal or professional relationships with any junior college baseball players, their parents, or their families that would lead me to favor them in any way.

 I’m not here to cheerlead for certain players, or sell snake oil to college coaches by trying to convince you that every California kid can play for your four-year program.
 Depending on the four-year level and quality of competition, some major-college subscribers especially may find that I believe relatively few prospects are good enough to be difference-makers for them.
 That’s how it goes at the very top, sometimes; I’m here to publish the objective truth as accurately as I can determine it, and I’m not going to promote or push forward kids that I don’t truly believe can realistically have success at the next level.

 If you’re new here, then, I look forward to having you become a subscriber.
 Whether your roster is filled with California JuCo recruits (like several subscribers), or you’ve never, ever recruited a junior college baseball player before (like several other subscribers!), my clients run the entire spectrum, and I’m confident the work I do here can be of service to you and your program, as well.